saucesaft/openbox-patched/README.md

 # openbox-patched

+This fork includes a patch for uppercase titlebar in openbox.

 This repo contains a `PKGBUILD` and various patches for Openbox `3.6.2`.
 The purpose of this repo is to track issues and fix quirks with the Rounded Corners patch.